laksharora98/Portfolio/Kaggle Projects/GoDaddy - Microbusiness Density Forecasting/README.md

-The goal of this competition is to predict monthly microbusiness density for 3135 USA counties using just 39 data points each.
+The goal of this competition is to predict monthly microbusiness density for GoDaddy for 3135 USA counties using just 39 data points each.

 1. In [EDA.ipynb](https://github.com/laksharora98/Portfolio/blob/master/Kaggle%20Projects/GoDaddy%20-%20Microbusiness%20Density%20Forecasting/EDA.ipynb), I explored the data.
 I concluded that the data has yearly seasonality.
 2. I first made a Naive Model which only uses the last observed value as baseline.
 [Link](https://github.com/laksharora98/Portfolio/blob/master/Kaggle%20Projects/GoDaddy%20-%20Microbusiness%20Density%20Forecasting/baseline%20last%20val.ipynb)